 Roseburg is a medium-sized city located in the state of Oregon.
 With a population of 22,114 people and nine constituent neighborhoods, Roseburg is the 23rd largest community in Oregon.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Roseburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Roseburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Roseburg are a mix of both white- and blue-collar jobs.
 Overall, Roseburg is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Roseburg who work in office and administrative support (14.78%), sales jobs (11.24%), and management occupations (8.31%).
+There are especially a lot of people living in Roseburg who work in office and administrative support (17.37%), sales jobs (10.17%), and management occupations (9.35%).

 Also of interest is that Roseburg has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Roseburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roseburg residents report their race to be White, followed by Native American.
-Important ancestries of people in Roseburg include Irish, English, Italian, and Scottish.
+Important ancestries of people in Roseburg include Irish, English, French , and Italian.

 The most common language spoken in Roseburg is English.
 Other important languages spoken here include Spanish and German.